stevenarnold/pwgen/README.md

 ## DESCRIPTION

+pwgen is **not yet complete**.
+Portions of the description that are not yet implemented are commented using _italics_ notation.

 pwgen is a command-line tool for generating passwords according to different policies.
-Using command-line options, many different policies can be used, including such options as password length, use of numeric digits, capital letters, and punctuation.
-Users have the option of saving their passwords, along with metadata, by associating it with a tag, which can be retrieved with the entire tag or part of it.
-Users can opt, when retrieving a password, to send it directly to their clipboard for pasting into an application, such as a web browser.
+Using command-line options, many different policies can be used, including such options as password length, use of numeric digits, capital letters, and punctuation.  _Users have the option of saving their passwords, along with metadata, by associating it with a tag, which can be retrieved with the entire tag or part of it._  Users can opt, when retrieving a password, to send it directly to their clipboard for pasting into an application, such as a web browser.

-Metadata can be tagged.
+_Metadata can be tagged.
 By default the information selected from a record is the password, but the user can optionally choose other data, and in fact the user is not required to store a password field at all.
-This may be useful for storing information such as a credit card number, billing address, etc.
+This may be useful for storing information such as a credit card number, billing address, etc._

-User data is stored on disk using strong encryption.
-The user may set the caching policy, up to and including immediate removal of the keystore password for each usage.
+_User data is stored on disk using strong encryption.
+The user may set the caching policy, up to and including immediate removal of the keystore password for each usage._

 ## INSTALLATION